submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 ##### Check submariner-lighthouse-agent
 Next we check if `submariner-lighthouse-agent` is running correctly or not.
 Run `kubectl -n submariner-operator get pods submariner-lighthouse-agent` and check status of pods.

 If status is error with `ImagePullBackOff`, run `kubectl -n submariner-operator describe deployment submariner-lighthouse-agent` and check if `Image` is set correctly to `quay.io/submariner/lighthouse-agent:<version>`.
-If it is and still getting the same error, raise an issue as image has likely gone missing from quay.io
+If it is and still getting the same error, raise an issue [here](https://github.com/submariner-io/lighthouse/issues) or ping us on the community slack channel.

 If status is just error, run `kubectl -n submariner-operator get pods` to get the pod name for lighthouse agent.
 Then run `kubectl -n submariner-operator logs <lighthouse-agent-pod-name>` to get the logs.
 See if there are any errors in the log.
 If yes, raise an [issue](https://github.com/submariner-io/lighthouse/issues) with log contents, or you can continue reading through document to troubleshoot this further.